ezman1105/Data-Scientist-Project-InvestigationOfSeattleAirbnbOpenData/README.md

 > The wrangled dataset of listings has 48 variables with 2555 rows.
 As many as data is trying to be reserved, but columns over one fifth of missing values, and rows with NaN are removed to avoid a biased result if the average value is inserted.

-> Airbnb is one of the top resources to find a place to stay when travelling.
+> Airbnb is one of the top resources to find a place to stay when traveling.
 Among numerous luxurious ameninities, all I care is a convenient free parking space, speedy WIFI, and a kitchen.
-In addition, since a car will be hired when travelling in the USA, the location of the stay is not really important.
+In addition, since a car will be hired when traveling in the USA, the location of the stay is not really important.
 However, the feedback of cleanliness and value of money from others is crucial for me.
 As a result, new columns including 'review_scores_weighted' and 'required_amenities' are created to help me to analyze the places I would probably look for.

 ## Summary of Findings